0x26a/rdisas/README.md

 Therefore, the author of the project doesn't advice anyone to include the following Rust crate in a professional project as it may be unstable.

-*The library isn't maintained anymore, sadly the SSE box will stay greyed out forever.*
+*The library isn't maintained anymore, sadly, the SSE box will stay greyed out forever.*

 ## Features
 - [x] x86 Instruction Set